intel/zephyr.js/docs/ocf.md

 ### OCFObject.setBleAddress
 `void setBleAddress(string address);`

-Sets the devices BLE MAC address.
+Sets the device's BLE MAC address.
 This function is only defined on Zephyr boards with BLE capabilities (e.g. Arduino 101).

-The `address` parameter should be a MAC address string in the format `XX:XX:XX:XX:XX:X` where each character is in HEX format (0-9, A-F).
+The `address` parameter should be a MAC address string in the format `XX:XX:XX:XX:XX:XX` where each character is in HEX format (0-9, A-F).

 OCF Server
 ----------